jdelvin-admin/jdelvin-admin.github.io/_tabs/buy.md

 order: 5
 ---

-While we also reccomend growing your own, if you jsut want to buy some recreational product, refer to this handy map.
+While we always recommend growing your own flower, if you simply don't have the space, or are awaiting a harvest, refer to this handy map of Ohio dispensaries.

 <iframe src="https://www.google.com/maps/d/embed?mid=1bpu0wiRlMqIhFMIS6rpwWUACO4CnRMM&ehbc=2E312F" width="640" height="480"></iframe>